syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 **Using** **MS** **Office** **Interop**

-The following code example illustrates how to apply the character formatting to the Word document using the **Range** properties.
+The following code example illustrates how to apply the character formatting to the Word document by using the **Range** properties.

 {% highlight c# %}
 [C#]